This is a rogue PvE Guide. I won't take on PvP aspects, apart if they have a direct repercussion on PvE enviroment.

 Gemming your Gear

-A gem list that can be useful for us rogues, sorted by colour:
+A gem list that can be useful for us rogues, sorted by stat (i kept the colors because they're fancy, all gems are in fact prismatic and match any socket):

 Not much to discuss in this section, since enchants are static bonuses some enchant are just the best compared to others.
-Sometimes there are cheaper options for the same slot, but you can do that at the price of lower dps.
-Following is the list of best enchants for available slots.
+Sometimes there are cheaper options for the same slot, but you can do that at the price of lower dps - with WoD only a few pieces can be enchanted (rings, neck, back and weapons).

 Enchanting your Gear